Skip to main content

 Updated 20 Feb 2013

 Ronald Burnett is a British expat living in Paraguay.
-He initially moved to Paraguay as part of an international job posting, and as his wife is Paraguayan and they enjoy it there, they decided to stay.
+He initially moved to Paraguay as part of an international job posting.
+As his wife is Paraguayan, they decided to stay since they enjoy living in the country.
 Although he feels the heat can be rough, Ronald enjoys the friendly people and the stable political environment, and now calls Asuncion home.

 About Ronald